ericnishio/ericnishio.github.io/_posts/2016-05-03-unit-test-react-redux-components.md

 the component only reads the props, and is agnostic about their origins.

-This pattern allows you to isolate the component and test it without having to fabricate the entire application state and underlying architecture in your tests.
+This pattern allows you to isolate the component and test it without having to fabricate the entire application state and underlying infrastructure in your tests.

 Here's an example of a pure component: